Monika Bittl

-Monika Bittl (9 January 1963, in Germany – 28 October 2022, in Beilngries) was a German writer, journalist, screenwriter and lecturer of creative writing.
+Monika Bittl (9 January 1963 – 28 October 2022) was a German writer, journalist, screenwriter and lecturer of creative writing.

 Life

-Monika Bittl completed a daily newspaper traineeship from 1982 to 1984, lived in Sicily for two years and studied German and psychology at the Ludwig Maximilian University of Munich from 1986 to 1992, graduating with a Magister Artium.
-In 1993/94 she received a scholarship from the Munich Film Academy (HFF) (screenplay workshop); From 1993 she lived as a freelance author in Munich.
-In 2011 she was named Munich Tower Writer.
-In 2014 she was the first woman to be elected "Author of Freedom" by the Friedrich Naumann Foundation.
+Monika Bittl completed a daily newspaper traineeship from 1982 to 1984, lived in Sicily for two years and studied German and psychology at LMU Munich from 1986 to 1992, graduating with a Magister Artium.
+In 1993/94, she received a scholarship from the Munich Film Academy (HFF) (screenplay workshop); From 1993, she lived as a freelance author in Munich.
+In 2011, she was named Munich Tower Writer.
+In 2014, she was the first woman to be elected "Author of Freedom" by the Friedrich Naumann Foundation.
 As an "enormously versatile author" (Süddeutsche Zeitung), Bittl worked very successfully in various fields: She wrote screenplays, narrative non-fiction, novels, essays, journalistic articles and taught creative writing at the HFF Munich and at the "Jugend Film Fernsehen" institute.